- slide 1 of 4

 2) Hold down the left mouse button and drag the mouse pointer over the second task (Finalize artiste..) which is to be linked. and then release the mouse button.
 You will notice a link line from the finish of the first task to the start of the second task.

 3) Repeat the above steps for linking task 2 with task 3, then task 3 with task 4, task 4 with task 5, and task 5 with task 6 since they all follow a similar sequential precedence relationship between them.
-The precedence relationship between task 5 and task 6 may be debatable, but for this project let us assume, we want to be sure about availability of an auditorium before we book slots for advertisements, and hence that this is a reasonable relationship for now.
+The precedence relationship between task 5 and task 6 may be debatable, but for this project let us assume we want to be sure about availability of an auditorium before we book slots for advertisements, and therefore that this is a reasonable relationship for now.
 We will go into other possibilities in later lessons.

 4) Task 7 (Print tickets), as you can see, need not wait till completion of task 6, but can start as soon as the auditorium is confirmed.
 Hence, you will link task 7 with task 5.
 Task 8 (Sell tickets) will follow task 7.